What is Venture Capital Investing?

 Seed-stage capital is the capital provided to help an entrepreneur (or prospective entrepreneur) develop an idea.
 Seed stage capital usually funds the research and development (R&D) of new products and services and research into prospective markets.

 2. Early-stage Capital

-Early-stage capital is the capital provided to set up the initial operation and basic production.
+Early-stage capital is venture capital investing provided to set up initial operation and basic production.
 Early stage capital supports product development, marketing, commercial manufacturing, and sales.

 3. Later-stage Capital

-Later-stage capital is the capital provided after the business generates revenues but before an Initial Public Offering (IPO).
-It includes capital needed for initial expansion (second-stage capital), capital needed for major expansions, product improvement, major marketing campaign, and mergers & acquisitions (third-stage capital), and capital needed to go public (mezzanine or bridge capital).
+Later-stage capital is the venture capital investing provided after the business generates revenues but before an Initial Public Offering (IPO).
+It includes capital needed for initial expansion (second-stage capital), capital needed for major expansions, product improvement, major marketing campaigns, mergers & acquisitions (third-stage capital), and capital needed to go public (mezzanine or bridge capital).

 Characteristics of Venture Capital Investing

 Venture capital investments are usually long-term investments and are fairly illiquid compared to market-traded investment instruments.
 Unlike, publicly traded investment instruments, VC investments don’t offer the option of a short-term payout.
-Long-term returns from a VC investment depend largely on the success of the IPO.
+Long-term returns from venture capital investing depend largely on the success of an IPO.

 2. Long-term investment horizon